moodle-an-hochschulen/moodle-theme_boost_union/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+### Tab "Courses"

+In this tab there are the following settings:

+#### Course related hints

+##### Position of switch role information

+With this setting a hint will appear in the course header if the user has switched the role in the course.

+##### Show hint in hidden courses

+With this setting a hint will appear in the course header as long as the visibility of the course is hidden.

+##### Show hint for guest access

+With this setting a hint will appear in the course header when a user is accessing it with the guest access feature.

+##### Show hint for self enrolment without enrolment key

+With this setting a hint will appear in the course header if the course is visible and an enrolment without enrolment key is currently possible.

 ### Tab "Footer"

 In this tab there are the following settings: